hantiiii/light-ckpool-solo-stats-viewer/README.md

 ### 3. Set Permissions

 Set the ownership and permissions for the project directory.
-The parsers, run by `root` (via cron), will manage permissions for the database files they create within the `data/` directory.

 ```bash
 # Replace 'www-data' with your web server's group (e.g., 'client1')